-To obtain the MSc students will complete four 30 credit modules and a 60 credit dissertation.
+To obtain the MSc you will complete four 30 credit modules and a 60 credit dissertation.

 Law, Policy and Inter-agency Working (30 credits)

-Child protection work necessarily takes place within a defined but often contested – and indeed ever changing - legal and policy context.
+Child protection work necessarily takes place within a defined but often contested, and indeed ever-changing, legal and policy context.
 Understanding this context is essential if we are to a) understand how child protection services are organised and delivered, and b) ensure that the delivery of these services is ethical, humane and, ultimately, lawful.
-This module thus aims to equip you with the necessary up-to-date legal and policy knowledge in order to effectively critique service delivery at all levels within the ‘child protection system’.
+This module aims to equip you with the necessary up-to-date legal and policy knowledge in order to effectively critique service delivery at all levels within the ‘child protection system’.

 Risk, Analysis and Decision Making (30 credits)

 Year one semester 2 part time and full time students

 Everyone involved with safeguarding or child protection work, be they practitioners, managers, and policy makers will be concerned with the analysis of risk and the decision making that stems from this.
 This module therefore develops your ability to critically analyse the current processes, methods, and frameworks utilised in contemporary child protection practice, while critically reflecting on your own practice and the practice within the systems that you work in.